 Montana – Beartooth Highway

-The southwest route starts with a romp on Carmel’s spectacular dog beach.
-Then head out for some hiking at Red Rock Canyon and the Grand Canyon.
-Top it off with a trip up Telluride’s gondola — you and your active pets will love this trip!
+The southwest section of this pet friendly American road trip starts with a romp on Carmel’s spectacular dog beach.
+The next two stops at Red Rock Canyon and the Grand Canyon offer fantastic pet friendly hiking.
+And we top it off with a trip up Telluride’s gondola.
+You and your active pets are going to love this adventure!

 California – Carmel’s Dog Beach